-On the date of entry into force of this Regulation, the Regulation on organization of working time, flight time and duration of the rest time of crew members ("Official Gazette of the Republic of Macedonia" No. 13/15 and ("Official Gazette of the Republic of North Macedonia" No. 199/19) shall cease to be applied.
+On the date of entry into force of this Regulation, the Regulation on organization of working time, flight time and duration of the rest time of crew members ("Official Gazette of the Republic of North Macedonia" No. 219/21) shall cease to be applied.